Open Accessibility Menu

 • Posted On:

-Allergy season is coming up and with the change of season can come some pretty uncomfortable symptoms.
+Allergy season is upon us and with the change of seasons can come some pretty uncomfortable symptoms.
 From symptoms to prevention, here’s what to know to help you cope with your seasonal allergies before they take over your daily life.

 Know Your Triggers

 The best way to ensure your allergies don’t wreak havoc on your day-to-day life is to know your most common triggers.
 When someone has an allergy, they're sensitive to substances that don't affect most people.
-For some staying indoors on dry, windy days might be best.
+For some, staying indoors on dry, windy days might be best.
 If your allergies are severe, you may want to visit an allergist to correctly pinpoint your biggest triggers so that you can avoid them.
+In the meantime, talk to your primary care provider about best options for you.

 Common Allergy Triggers